 - researching market trends and new techniques, as well as period styles such as Mackintosh

-- producing designs and technical drawings using computer-aided design (CAD) packages, sketches or models
+- producing designs and technical drawings using computer-aided design (CAD) packages (such as AutoCAD and TurboCAD), sketches or models

 - discussing designs with individual clients and manufacturers

 - using tools to make a prototype model